Term 2 STARTS 29 APRIL

 9 Week Term

-This online course aims to simplify some of the fundamental techniques of painting with watercolours and to achieve a sense of distance using tonal values, colours and shapes including composition.
-STEP BY STEP demonstrations.
+I aim to simplify some of the fundamental techniques of painting with watercolours and to achieve a sense of distance using tonal values, colours and shapes including composition.
+Step by step demonstrations will be given.
 References will be provided.
-It is suitable for intermediate students as well as beginners who have some experience with handling the medium.
+It is suitable for beginners, intermediate to advanced students.

 SUGGESTED LIST OF MATERIALS

-3B pencil, kneadable rubber, watercolour palette with large enough mixing area compartments, 2 water containers, 1 roll toilet tissue, 1 old towel, 1 kitchen sponge, painting board (about A3 size) and a small box (plastic, about 6 cm in height) to prop up the board in an angle (tilted 30 degrees).
+3B pencil, kneadable rubber, watercolour palette with large enough mixing area compartments, 2 water containers, 1 roll toilet tissue, 1 old towel, 1 kitchen sponge and a painting board size A3.

-COLOURS (Artists Quality IF POSSIBLE): Alizarin Crimson, Prussian Blue, Cobalt Blue, Cerulean Blue, Raw Sienna, Raw Umber, Burnt Sienna, Sepia, Quinacridone Gold.
-OPTIONAL COLOURS: Cadmium Yellow, Cadmium Red, Magenta, French Ultramarine Blue, Burnt Umber, Sap Green.
+COLOURS (Artists Quality preferred): Alizarin Crimson, Prussian Blue, Cobalt Blue, Cerulean Blue, Raw Sienna, Raw Umber, Burnt Sienna, Sepia, Quinacridone Gold.
+OPTIONAL COLOURS: Cadmium Yellow, Cadmium Red, Magenta, French Ultramarine Blue, Burnt Umber, Sap Green, Viridian.

-BRUSHES: Good quality eg. Squirrel brushes (Raphael) – Size 2 and size 00 or Size 3 and size 1; and 1 synthetic liner – long hair (size 4 or 6)
+BRUSHES: Good quality eg. Squirrel brushes (Raphael) – Size 2 and size 00 or Size 3 and size 1; and 1 synthetic liner (size 4 and/or 6)

 PAPER: 300 gram watercolour paper, medium texture (cold pressed) or watercolour pad.
 Suggested brands: Saunders-Waterford, Arches or Baohong (The Master’s Choice)

 Josefia is a figure/portrait/landscape painter in oils and watercolour, and she teaches watercolour workshops.
 In the early 1990s her first workshop at the Mitchell School of Creative Arts, was instrumental in her decision to pursue a new career in art.
 After a period of full-time work and part-time study, she enrolled full-time at the Julian Ashton Art School in 1996.
 In 1997 she was awarded the Thea Proctor Scholarship and completed a Diploma of Fine Art in 1999.